In today’s interview we get to know the startup Pack2Earth. We interview its Cofounder and CEO, Françoise de Valera.

 For those projects that require more R&D, we offer corporates an exclusive in their sector in exchange for helping us finance the cost of the projects.

-We are also interested in expanding our laboratory space in the Barcelona area, either collaboratively with another startup or within the existing facilities of an established organization.
+We are also interested in expanding our laboratory space in the Barcelona area, either collaboratively with another startup or within the existing facilities of an established organisation.